 I was so disappointed.

 I was basking in the glow of a wonderful wildlife moment and in she ruined it.
-Not on purpose mind you, I know that, but without warning, my subject: a big, beautiful Canadian goose who was stretching and preening like a supermodel for my camera, abandoned me, leaving me bewildered and annoyed.
+Not on purpose mind you, I know that, but without warning my subject, a big, beautiful Canadian goose who was stretching and preening like a supermodel for my camera, abandoned me, leaving me bewildered and annoyed.

 Then she appeared on the lake opposite me.
-Dressed in an over-sized white coat and baggy jeans, her shoulders slightly stooped as if her jacket were too heavy.
+Dressed in an over-sized white coat and baggy jeans, her shoulders were stooped as if her jacket were too heavy.
 What was this woman up to?

 She made her way to a small rocky peninsula that gently sloped into the lake and faced the Hernshead where I stood.
 Carrying a battered blue tote, she pulled out seeds and bread and threw some of her stash into a semi-circle on the ground in front of her.

 In a deafening roar of honks, quacks and flapping wings, the birds that had been in front of my lens only moments before, were suddenly at her feet hundreds of yards away, scooping up her offering in an enthusiastic frenzy that would make a riot seem half hearted.